peter-grajcar/jawa/README.md

 # Jawa

 Jawa jest obiektowy język programowania.
 The Jawa programming language compiler was inspired by the meme above (author unknown).

 ## Status

 The compiler is incomplete and it contains a few ad-hoc solutions.
-However, the example program can be compiled along with the library.
+However, WitajŚwiecie (HelloWorld) program can be compiled as well as the necessary standard library.

 ## Code Example